MartinaGold/employees/README.md

 # Installation tutorial

 ## First step
-We use npm (node package manager) in order to install dependencies (angular, angular-material...).
+Use npm (node package manager) in order to install dependencies (angular, angular-material...).

 ## Second step
 In order to successfuly run my application (Chrome), we should run simple http server in root of my project.